 An operating license fee levied on the business.
 The amount depends on the type of business and the location of the branch.
 Example the amount levied on a business within Greater Banjul area differ from branches in the provinces.

 6. Fringe Benefits Tax

 Fringe benefit is benefit in kind provided by an employer to the employee.
 The fringe benefit tax is imposed on every employer who provides specific and direct benefits like housing, car, health, etc for its employees.
-The amount of fringe benefit tax paid is allowed as a deduction in computing the chargeable income of the company.
-The fringe benefits tax is based on the grossed-up value of the benefits provided.
+The amount of fringe benefits tax paid is allowed as a deduction in computing the chargeable income of the company.
+The fringe benefits tax is based on the grossed-up value of the benefits provided at 27%.
 The tax is payable by the employer and not the employee.

 7. Stamp Duty on Contracts:

 Stamp duty is charged at either a flat rate or an ad valorem rate (based on the value of the transaction) depending on the particular document or transaction.
-In the Gambia, it is generally levied on documented financial obligations or real estate transactions that results to a flow of wealth between the parties involved legally.
+In the Gambia, it is generally levied on documented financial obligations or real estate transactions that result in a flow of wealth between the parties involved legally.

 8. Payroll Tax (Expatriate Quota)

 It is also known as Expatriate Quota tax and it is paid by the employer of a non-Gambian employee and is not recoverable by the employer from the employee.
 It is an annual payment made per employee as follows: ECOWAS nationals D10,000 and Non-ECOWAS nationals D40,000.
 Self-employed non-Gambian individuals are not liable to pay the tax.